Alumsdesigns/quizverse/readme.md

    git clone https://github.com/Alumsdesigns/quizverse.git
    cd quizverse
    ```
-2. Open `index.html` in your browser by useing visual studio code extension "Go Live"
+2. Open `index.html` in your browser by using visual studio code extension "Go Live"

 ### How this site was deployed

 - In the GitHub repository, navigate to the Settings tab, then choose Pages from the left hand menu
-- From the source section drop-down menu, select the Master Branch
+- From the source section drop-down menu, select the Main Branch
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
+- Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
-- Any changes pushed to the master branch will take effect on the live project
+- Any changes pushed to the main branch will take effect on the live project

 ---